vadistic/fluent-async-proxy/README.md

 Before calling await or any of promise methods (then/catch/finally) the target of a proxy is only noop function.

-To unwrap proxy to promise immediately (call handler), but without awaiting - there is `.UNWRAP` trap.
+To unwrap proxy to promise/ result immediately (call handler), but without awaiting - there is `.UNWRAP` trap.

 ```ts
 const t = client.something()